Malhar Rao Holkar: War against the Rohillas and the Durrani Empire

 Malhar Rao didn't help Dattaji Rao Scindia against Ahmed Shah Abdali and remained in Rajputana.
 Many historians criticize him for not coming to the rescue of the Scindias in the time of a national danger, while some historians speak in favour of his move by claiming that it would have weakened his position in Rajputana.
 He tried guerrilla warfare after the defeat and death of Dattaji Shinde and achieved some success with his dream of capturing Delhi under his rule coming true.
 However, due to open plains between the forests in North India, lack of geographical knowledge and lack of support from the locals, he was decisively defeated by the Afghan general Jahan Khan at Rewadi and at the Second Battle of Sikandrabad.
-With it his dream of conquering Delhi ended.
+With it, his dream of conquering Delhi ended.

-He participated in the Third Battle of Panipat He along with Raja Surajmal is said to have advised Sadashivrao Bhau, Peshwa's cousin and the de facto commander of the Maratha army to leave all their heavy luggage, civilians and heavy static French made cannons in any of the Maratha forts behind the Chambal river and do the traditional Maratha guerilla warfare against the Afghans until they retreat from India.
+He participated in the Third Battle of Panipat.
+He, along with Raja Surajmal is said to have advised Sadashivrao Bhau, Peshwa's cousin and the de facto commander of the Maratha army to leave all their heavy luggage, civilians and heavy static French-made cannons in any of the Maratha forts behind the Chambal river and perform the traditional Maratha guerrilla warfare against the Afghans until they retreat from India.
 His advice was refused by Sadashivrao partly because he believed in the European modernized form of warfare and partly because Malharrao's guerilla warfare failed against the Afghans.
 Some sources also state that Sadashivrao's advisors asked him to not pay any heed to Malhar Rao's advice's as he didn't want Bhau to cross Central India and see how he and other Sardars mishandled the situation.

 He organized many raids against the Afghans and showed immense bravery, killing thousands of Durrani and Rohilla soldiers.
 He retreated from the battlefield of Panipat after seeing the Marathas losing and saved with him thousands of civilians and families of honorable Sardars.
 Many called him a coward for it while many argue that he was asked to save Parvatibai and many others by Sadashivrao himself if they are losing.
-Also if he would have remained in the battlefield, his light cavalry wouldn't be able to do much against the Afghan Zamburaks and Jezails in a pitched battle.
+Also if he would have remained in the battlefield, his light cavalry wouldn't have been able to do much against the Afghan Zamburaks and Jezails in a pitched battle.
 The most probable outcome would have been a delayed Maratha defeat.

-He decisively defeated the Rajputs at the battle of Mangrol and played a pivotal role in the resurrection of the Maratha power in Central India.
+He decisively defeated the Rajput forces at the Battle of Mangrol and played a pivotal role in the resurrection of the Maratha power in Central India following the Third Battle of Panipat.
 He also supported his daughter-in-law, Ahilyabai Holkar in laying foundation of her future glorious reign.
 He also helped Mahadji Scindia alias Shinde in recovering form the debacle at Panipat and helped him in restoring the lost power of the Scindias.